Abdul Momen Khan: Education and career

-While a student, Khan was elected the first Speaker of the Students Union of the newly founded Fazlul Huq Hall of the University of Dhaka.
-He completed his Bachelor's with Honours and then Master's in Economics from the University of Dhaka in 1941 and joined as a faculty member at the Calcutta Government Commercial College in 1942.
+While a student, Khan was elected the first speaker of the Students Union of the newly founded Fazlul Huq Hall of the University of Dhaka.
+He completed his bachelor's with honours and then a master's in economics from the University of Dhaka in 1941 and joined as a faculty member at the Calcutta Government Commercial College in 1942.
 In 1954, he joined the Pakistan Civil Service.
-He rose to highest position of Civil Service in Bangladesh as the Cabinet Secretary before joining politics in 1977 being assigned the portfolio of Food in the Cabinet formed by President Ziaur Rahmam.
+He rose to the highest position of civil service in Bangladesh as the cabinet secretary before joining politics in 1977, being assigned the portfolio of food in the cabinet formed by President Ziaur Rahman.

-Momen Khan was a founder member of the newly formed National Democratic Party (JAGODAL) and member of its first central convening committee and later also a founding member of the Bangladesh Nationalist Party and its Vice President.
-He served as the Minister of Food during 1977–1982.
+Momen Khan was a founder member of the newly formed National Democratic Party (JAGODAL), a member of its first central convening committee, and later also a founding member of the Bangladesh Nationalist Party and its vice president.
+He served as the minister of food during 1977–1982.

 Khan was elected as a member of the Jatiya Sangsad in 1979 with the nomination from BNP.